geekananya/social-media-platform/README.md

 # Dependencies
 ### Libraries and Frameworks:
 - React
-- Tachyons
+- Tachyons for styling
+- Firebase for Authentication
-- React-burger-menu
+- React-burger-menu for hamburger menu feature

 ### APIs:
-- DummyJson
+- DummyJson, JSONPlaceholder for text posts and users
-- Robohash
+- Robohash for user profiles
-- Nature Image API
+- Nature Image API for image posts